nrinaudo/nrinaudo.github.com/source/_posts/2013-04-11-scalas-by-name-parameters.markdown

 ## Origin of the name

-I find `by-name` to be an odd choice: after all, you're not passing a name at all.
+I find "by-name" to be an odd choice: after all, you're not passing a name at all.

 Here's what [Martin Odersky](http://scala-programming-language.1934581.n4.nabble.com/Why-quot-by-name-quot-parameters-are-called-this-way-tt1944598.html#a1944599) has to say about it: